claudio-silva/grunt-angular-builder/README.md

 ### A warning about building third-party libraries

-You should have in mind that Some third-party libraries are not "build friendly".
+You should have in mind that some third-party libraries are not "build friendly".
 It would be a major challenge for Angular Builder to support all the myriad ways code can be structured by other people.

 On the Wiki you'll find a page about writing "Build-enabled code".
 As long as you follow those rules, your application or library will build just fine.